effkay/convert_apple_health_export/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/convert_apple_health_export.
+Bug reports and pull requests are welcome on GitHub at https://github.com/effkay/convert_apple_health_export.

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).